CaoXuanHao0/CaoXuanHao0.github.io/_posts/2022-09-01-[Blog] Explainability in transformer based model.md

 $$y_i = \sum_{j}^{}{\alpha_{i,j} v_j}$$

-So intuitively, we can use these weights$$\alpha_{ij}$$from attention matrix$$A$$ to quantify how important is the input tokens to output tokens, where each row corresponds to a relevance map for each token given the other tokens.
+So intuitively, we can use these weights $$\alpha_{ij}$$ from attention matrix $$A$$ to quantify how important is the input tokens to output tokens, where each row corresponds to a relevance map for each token given the other tokens.

 Since we focus on classification models, only the [CLS] token, which encapsulates the explanation of the classification, is considered.
-The relevance map is, therefore, derived from the row  $$C_{[CLS]} ∈ R_s$$ that corresponds to the [CLS] token.
+The relevance map is, therefore, derived from the row  $$C_{[CLS]} \in R_s$$ that corresponds to the [CLS] token.
 This row contains a score evaluating each token's influence on the classification token：

 ![图片](/assets/blog1/image2.png)